Zero Tax Up to ₹12 Lakh: What Self-Employed Sellers Actually Need to Know

 Scenario 3 — Freelancer, ₹8 lakh income, invests ₹1.5L in ELSS: Old regime taxable income = ₹6.5 lakh → tax = ₹45,000.
 New regime tax on ₹8 lakh = ₹20,000, rebate applicable = zero (income above ₹7L but below ₹12L — rebate covers it fully).
 New regime wins with zero tax.
 The ELSS investment can continue — it doesn't have to be for tax purposes.

-What to Do Before March 31, 2026
+What to Do Before You File This July

-2. Check your business structure.
+Check your business structure.
 If you're filing as an individual/sole proprietor, the ₹12L zero-tax applies.
 If you're an LLP or Pvt Ltd, it doesn't — plan around your entity's actual tax rates.

 To understand how your GSTN-linked income aligns with your ITR income — a common discrepancy for e-commerce sellers — check the GST guide for e-commerce sellers.
 If you're behind on GST filings, get those cleared first at the GST return filing page — a mismatch between your ITR income and your GSTR-1 turnover is a red flag in automated scrutiny.
+If you haven't decided which ITR form applies to you, take the ITR-3 vs ITR-4 quiz first.